June 5, 2025

 • Federal Authorities:

-• Ministry of Energy and Infrastructure (MOEI): These are the architects, crafting national energy policy and regulations.
-They play a really central role in the grand scheme of things.
+• Ministry of Energy and Infrastructure (MOEI): These are the architects crafting national energy policy and regulations.
+They play a central role in the grand scheme of things.

 • Emirates Authority for Standardization and Metrology (ESMA), now part of the Ministry of Industry and Advanced Technology (MoIAT): Remember these names!
-They’re the folks responsible for setting the national standards (yes, including for your solar panels!) and issuing those all-important conformity certificates.
+They’re responsible for setting national standards (yes, including for your solar panels!) and issuing those all-important conformity certificates.

-• Emirate-Level Authorities: Each emirate also has its own local utility and regulatory bodies guiding things at a local level:
+• Emirate-Level Authorities: Each emirate has its own local utility and regulatory bodies guiding things on the ground:

 • Dubai: You’ll likely be liaising with the Dubai Electricity and Water Authority (DEWA).